The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 8.2 The Group may not affiliate to, or publicly support, any political party.

-8.3 Within the Group’s resources and capabilities, and taking into account local circumstances, when engaging in external activities and dealing with third-parties the Group will broadly aim to support the BHA’s aims.
+8.3 Within the Group’s resources and capabilities, and taking into account local circumstances, when engaging in external activities and dealing with third-parties the Group will broadly aim to support the Humanists UK’s aims.

-8.4 If there is a conflict between activities in support of any other organisations the Group is affiliated or associated with, and those in support of the BHA’s aims, values and policies, the Group will give priority to the latter.
+8.4 If there is a conflict between activities in support of any other organisations the Group is affiliated or associated with, and those in support of Humanists UK’s aims, values and policies, the Group will give priority to the latter.

 9. AMENDMENTS TO THE CONSITITION